prisma/prisma/docs/photon/api.md

 ## Relations

-Learn more about relations in the generated Photon API [here](../relations.md#relations-in-the-generated-Photon-API).
+Learn more about relations in the generated Prisma Client JS API [here](../relations.md#relations-in-the-generated-photon-API).

 ## Bring your own ID

-With Photon.js, you can set your own values for fields that are annotated with the `@id` attribute.
+With Prisma Client JS, you can set your own values for fields that are annotated with the `@id` attribute.
 This attribute express that the respective field is considered a _primary key_.
 Consider the following model:

 ```prisma
 model User {